MicrosoftDocs/powerapps-docs/powerapps-docs/user/smartGrid.md

 [This article is prerelease documentation and is subject to change.]

 You can use Copilot to quickly sort, filter, and search the items in canvas app galleries.
-Copilot uses a natural language expression to generate a query to the database that scopes the current view of records in a gallery or grid.
-This helps users to quickly find the records they need.
+Copilot uses a natural language expression to generate a query to the database that scopes the current view of records in a gallery or grid so users can quickly find the records they need.

 Copilot for galleries and grids supports three key kinds of commands:

-- Search for a specific set of records using a _starts with_ text example.
+- Search for a specific set of records using _starts with_ text.
 - Filter the list of records to a specific set with complex criteria.
 This list includes _and_ and _or_ statements and relational operators such as, _equal_, _greater than_, and more).
 - Sort the list of records, such as in ascending or descending order.